severalnines/docs/user-guide/mysql/overview.rst

 Create and add a new DB node ............................

-If you specify a new hostname or IP address, make sure that the node is accessible from ClusterControl node and following conditions are true:
+If you specify a new hostname or IP address, make sure that the node is accessible from ClusterControl node via passwordless SSH.

-* ClusterControl host is able to connect to the target host via passwordless SSH.
-* The target host must use the same operating system distribution with the ClusterControl host.

-Starting from version 1.2.6, this is only available for Galera Cluster, MySQL Replication (adding slave) and MySQL Cluster.
+This is only available for Galera Cluster, MySQL Replication (adding slave) and MySQL Cluster.

+..
+Note:: Add node is not supported for MySQL 5.7 since Percona Xtrabackup does not support it yet.

 * **Hostname**
 	- IP address or :term:`FQDN` of the target node.
 If you already have the host added under *ClusterControl > Manage > Hosts*, you can just choose the host from the dropdown menu.